Often, businesses don’t take the time to define who their ideal customer is.

 For B2B companies, it’s a little easier, but again, you need to slice and dice.
 Consider geography– where are the companies that are buying from you?
 What industry are they in?
 How big are they?
 Who, within those companies, is actually buying from you?
 (Is it the purchasing manager, the CEO, or the secretary?)
 Of course, it depends on what you sell – but really think this through.

-All of this just gives you a framework of understanding your ideal customer.
+All of this just gives you a framework for understanding your ideal customer.
 So, what you need to do is take a look at that, and start trying to draw out commonalities – those things that represent the success factors behind the sales you’ve been making.

 If 70% of your sales, historically, are purchased by women, then you know that you have a product that skews towards women.
-That may be “duh” obvious, if it’s a product specifically designed to do that, but where it becomes an opportunity is when you discover things about your customer base you didn’t know before.
+That may be “duh” obvious if it’s a product specifically designed to do that, but where it becomes an opportunity is when you discover things about your customer base you didn’t know before.

 When was the last time you really looked at your customers and how they function?